-7 Tips to Come Up With the Perfect Name
+7 Tips for Choosing the Perfect Baby Name

 1. Traditional or Non-Traditional

-When picking a name, an important question to ask yourself is, “Do we like traditional or more non-traditional names?”
-I feel this is important to consider from child one because it can set the tone for your future children’s names too.
-Even though families can have a William and a Maverick, it seems once you get started with either a traditional or unique name, you feel more compelled to stay that direction for your future children.
+When picking a baby name, an important question is, “Do we like traditional or non-traditional names?”
+This is important to consider from child one because it can also set the tone for your future children’s names.
+Even though families can have a William and a Maverick, once you start with either a traditional or unique name, you feel more compelled to stay in that direction for your future children.
 So you either go William and Matthew or Wilder and Maverick.

-And just to put a plug in for unusual names given that I’m a Quin ;), one study completed by a sociologist at New York University found that kids with unusual names might be better at impulse control because they spend their life having to help people out with pronunciation.
-However, another study published in the Journal of Experimental Social Psychology found that people with more simplistic first and last names seem to excel more in the work world because it seems society feels more comfortable with names that are easy to pronounce.2
+And just to put a plug in for unusual names, given that I’m a Quin, one study completed by a sociologist at New York University found that kids with unusual names might be better at impulse control because they spend their lives having to help people out with pronunciation.1 However, another study published in the Journal of Experimental Social Psychology found that people with more simplistic first and last names seem to excel more in the work world because it seems society feels more comfortable with names that are easy to pronounce.2

 2. A Dime a Dozen

 There’s always a new name trend.
 And strangely, it seems so much harder to escape than you think.
-I cannot tell you how many times friends have told me, “I had never heard anyone with the name (Insert trendy name) until we named her, then I heard it everywhere.“ So to avoid this, check out the top trending names for the past five years and see if your fave name falls on that list.
-And if it is, ask yourself the question, “Do we care if there are many children with this name?
-Or do we care more about loving the name?“ I found that even when trying to go out of my way to find a name others don’t have, a year or so after using a name, it begins to rise up in popularity regardless.
+I cannot tell you how often friends have told me, “I had never heard anyone with the name (Insert trendy name) until we named her, then I heard it everywhere.“ So, to avoid this, check out the top trending names for the past five years and see if your favorite name falls on that list.
+And if it is, ask yourself, “Do we care if there are many children with this name?
+Or do we care more about loving the name?“ I found that even when trying to go out of my way to find a name others don’t have, a year or so after using a name, it begins to rise in popularity regardless.
 Therefore, with my fourth son, I went with a name I knew was popular just because I loved it!

 I’m slightly obsessed with meaning.
-If you have two names you love, but can’t decide, I think a great way to have a tie breaker is to look up their meanings.
-It’s not that people necessarily live up to the meaning of our names, but I think the meaning of our name does in some way affect us.
+If you have two baby names you love but can’t decide on, I think a great way to have a tiebreaker is to look up their meanings.
+It’s not that people necessarily live up to the meaning of their name, but I think the meaning of our name does in some way affect us.
 One of my son’s names means strong as a wild boar.
 But I went with it!
-And boy is he strong now.
-I always wonder what would have happened if I would have named him something that meant weakling.
+And boy, is he strong now.
+I always wonder what would have happened if I had named him something that meant weakling.

 4. Nickname or No?

-I am obsessed with nicknames, so one of my prerequisites for choosing names is finding a name that has a nickname I love.
-But that’s also something important to consider if you don’t like nicknames.
+I am obsessed with nicknames, so one of my prerequisites for choosing a perfect baby name is finding a name with a nickname I love.
+But that’s also important to consider if you don’t like nicknames.
 What nicknames does the name you’re choosing naturally invite?
 You love Harrison, but you hate the name Harry?
 That may not be a good choice for you.
-You love the name Stephanie, but worry someone might call her “Step on Me” (that’s a Full House reference for you ladies in your 20’s), then it might not be the name for you.
-Or vice versa, if there are two names you equally like and one has an adorable nickname too, that might just be the way to go!
+If you love the name Stephanie but worry someone might call her “Step on Me” (a Full House reference for you ladies in your 20s and 30s), it might not be the name for you.
+Or vice versa, if there are two names you equally like, and one has an adorable nickname, too, that might be the way to go!